vsouza/awesome-ios/README.md

 #### XML & HTML
 * [AEXML](https://github.com/tadija/AEXML) - Simple and lightweight XML parser written in Swift. :large_orange_diamond:
 * [Ji](https://github.com/honghaoz/Ji) - XML/HTML parser for Swift. :large_orange_diamond:
-* [Ono](https://github.com/mattt/Ono) - A sensible way to deal with XML & HTML for iOS & OS X
+* [Ono](https://github.com/mattt/Ono) - A sensible way to deal with XML & HTML for iOS & macOS
 * [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects) - Fetch a XML feed and parse it into objects :large_orange_diamond:
 * [Fuzi](https://github.com/cezheng/Fuzi) - A fast & lightweight XML & HTML parser in Swift with XPath & CSS support :large_orange_diamond:
-* [Kanna](https://github.com/tid-kijyun/Kanna)  - Kanna(鉋) is an XML/HTML parser for MacOSX/iOS. :large_orange_diamond:
+* [Kanna](https://github.com/tid-kijyun/Kanna)  - Kanna(鉋) is an XML/HTML parser for macOS/iOS. :large_orange_diamond:
 * [SwiftyXMLParser](https://github.com/yahoojapan/SwiftyXMLParser) - Simple XML Parser implemented in Swift :large_orange_diamond:
 * [HTMLKit](https://github.com/iabudiab/HTMLKit) - An Objective-C framework for your everyday HTML needs.
 * [SWXMLHash](https://github.com/drmohundro/SWXMLHash) - Simple XML parsing in Swift :large_orange_diamond:
 * [SwiftyXML](https://github.com/chenyunguiMilook/SwiftyXML) - The most swifty way to deal with XML data in swift 3 :large_orange_diamond:

 #### Other Parsing
-* [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/OSX to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
+* [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/macOS to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests or manipulate websites using Javascript. :large_orange_diamond:
 * [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages :large_orange_diamond:
 * [FeedKit](https://github.com/nmdias/FeedKit) - An RSS and Atom feed parser written in Swift :large_orange_diamond:
 * [Erik](https://github.com/phimage/Erik) - Erik is an headless browser based on WebKit.
 An headless browser allow to run functional tests, to access and manipulate webpages using javascript. :large_orange_diamond: